-Extension of Leave: If the leave is initially granted for less than a 6-month increment, but the student's circumstances require leave for the remainder of the six-month period, the student may request to extend the leave for the remainder of the six-month term by submitting a written request for extension to the Program Director at least fifteen (15) calendar days prior to the program reentry date designated on the original Leave of Absence granted.
+Extension of Leave:

+If the leave is initially granted for less than a 6-month increment, but the student's circumstances require leave for the remainder of the six-month period, the student may request to extend the leave for the remainder of the six-month term by submitting a written request for extension to the MyWay at UMHB Program Director at least fifteen (15) calendar days prior to the program reentry date designated on the original Leave of Absence granted.

-Abbreviation of Leave: If the student ultimately needs less than the approved amount of leave, he/she may request early reentry by submitting a written request to the Program Director.
+Abbreviation of Leave:

+If the student ultimately needs less than the approved amount of leave, he/she may request early reentry by submitting a written request to the MyWay at UMHB Program Director.